Welcome to Sutton Pottery

 Looking for gifts, setting up a wedding list, or thinking of slowly replacing a worn-out dinner service?
 Sutton Pottery is a small "Open Studio" workshop in rural East Norfolk, established by Malcolm Flatman in 1977 in the Broadland village of Sutton, near Stalham.
 He makes a large range of "reduction" stoneware entirely by hand, in consistent styles and colours, and offers a full postal service.

 Malcolm also offers pottery lessons for those wishing to learn to “throw” pots on the potter’s wheel.
 A session of intensive tuition lasts 3 hours, and takes place on Summer weekday evenings, or on Winter weekdays plus some Winter Saturdays.
-The wheels have been out of action during most of October and November, but will be back in use during December (except Christmas week), January and February.
-Two wheels are available, so two people can share the experience and the cost!
+The wheels are now out of use until early August onwards, Two wheels are available, so two people can share the experience and the cost!
 Phone or e-mail for more details, to book tuition or buy a lesson gift voucher.

 Visitors are welcome in the workshop to see what’s going on, and to browse through the gallery area, where a large range of finished pottery is displayed.
 Usual opening times are: normal weekdays, 9am to 1pm, and 2pm to 6pm, or dusk in winter.